-- · Interest income from loans / inter corporate deposits given is recognized on accrual basis. - Income from fee based consultancy is recognised on an accrual basis. - Dividend Income on units of Mutual Fund is recognized when the right to receive dividend is unconditionally established and any gains/losses are recognized on the date of redemption.
+- Income from management fee is recognised on accrual basis. - Income from interest is recognized on accrual basis - Income from fee based consultancy is recognised on an accrual basis. - Dividend Income on units of Mutual Fund is recognized when the right to receive dividend is unconditionally established and any gains/losses are recognized on the date of redemption.